What is a Contra Asset Account?

 Reasons to Show Contra Accounts on the Balance Sheet

-By reporting contra asset accounts on the balance sheet, users of financial statements can learn more about the company.
+By reporting contra asset accounts on the balance sheet, users of financial statements can learn more about the assets of a company.
 For example, if a company just reported equipment at its net amount, users would not be able to observe the purchase price, the amount of depreciation attributed to that equipment, and the remaining useful life.
 Contra asset accounts allow users to see how much of an asset was written off, its remaining useful life, and the value of the asset.

 Now let’s focus our attention on the two most common contra assets – accumulated depreciation and allowance for doubtful accounts.